trufflesuite/truffle/packages/db-loader/README.md

 const { getTruffleDb } = require("@truffle/db-loader");
 ```

-To use it you can just call the method.
-It will return an instance of Truffle Db
+When you call the method, it will return an instance of Truffle Db
 or `null` if the import fails.

 ```javascript